Baptism for All Ages

 In baptism, the first sacrament of initiation, we welcome new members into the Christian faith.
 Baptism is the beginning of a lifelong journey of faith.
 While many are baptized as infants, a person can be baptized at any age.

 Adults: Adults who wish to be baptized enter into a process of preparation that we call RCIA (Rite of Christian Initiation of Adults).
-This process begins with inquiry sessions that let you ask your questions and help you decide if the Catholic Church is the church for you.
+This process begins with sessions that let you ask your questions and help you decide if the Catholic Church is the church for you.
 If you decide to pursue initiation into the church, you will be part of a group of people who will meet to study more fully our Catholic teachings and the Christian way of life.
 You will then be baptized confirmed and receive Eucharist at the Easter Vigil.
-Contact our pastor, Father Jim Stehly (818)889-1279 ext 213 or email@example.com or attend an inquiry night on the first Tuesday of the month from 7 – 8 p.m. in the Faith Formation office.
+Contact our pastor, Father Jim Stehly (818)889-1279 ext 213 or email@example.com or attend a "Becoming Catholic Inquiry Night" on the first and third Tuesday of the month from 7 – 8 p.m. in the Faith Formation office.

 Children in Third Grade or above: Children in Third Grade or above who are preparing for Baptism enter into a program of preparation similar to adults who are asking for Baptism.
 When they are initiated into the Catholic Church at the Easter Vigil, the night before Easter, they are not only baptized, but they are also confirmed and receive First Eucharist.
 For details contact our Faith Formation Director, Cindy Kozal (818)889-0612 or firstname.lastname@example.org